openharmony/docs/en/application-dev/reference/apis/js-apis-data-storage.md

 > **NOTE**<br/>
 >
-> - The initial APIs of this module are supported since API version 6.
+> The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> - The APIs of this module are no longer maintained since API Version 9.
-You are advised to use [`@ohos.data.preferences`](js-apis-data-preferences.md).
+>

 ## Modules to Import